basecore/Komoot-2-GPX/README.md

   <img src="image/screenshot2.png" alt="Map Preview Screenshot" width="45%">
 </p>

-## ✨ Features (v2.9 Pro)
+## ✨ Features (v3.1 Pro)

 * **🚀 Native Android "Share" Integration:** Through the Web Share Target API, this app seamlessly integrates into your smartphone's OS.
-Hit "Share -> Other Apps" inside the official Komoot app, select "Komoot 2 GPX", and the PWA will instantly launch, grab the link, and auto-start the GPX download.
+Hit "Share -> Other Apps" inside the official Komoot app, select "Komoot 2 GPX", and the PWA will instantly launch, grab the link, and auto-start the GPX download in the background.
 No copy-pasting required!
+* **📂 "Open in App" Routing:** Once the GPX file is downloaded, a dynamic button appears that leverages the native device Share API.
+This allows you to instantly push the downloaded file into your favorite offline navigation app (e.g., OsmAnd, Garmin Connect, Locus Map).
+* **🔒 Private Tour Detection:** Intelligently detects if a shared tour is restricted or private and provides clear, descriptive feedback in the console instead of generic API errors.
 * **🛡️ Anti-Adblocker Engine ("Wrapped" Mode):** Bypasses aggressive network adblockers (like the ones built into iodéOS) using a specialized data wrapper to securely fetch coordinates without getting blocked.
 * **🔧 HTTP 406 Bypass:** Injects custom `application/hal+json` headers to prevent Komoot's direct API from rejecting the fetch requests.
-* **🎨 Pro UI & Live Debug Console:** A beautiful, responsive card-based interface with smooth animations, custom SVG icons, and a developer-grade terminal window that shows you exactly what the app is currently doing.
+* **🎨 Pro UI & Live Debug Console:** A beautiful, responsive card-based interface with smooth animations, custom SVG icons, and a developer-grade terminal window that shows you exactly what the app is currently doing and where files are saved.
 * **🔄 Smarttour & Discovery Support:** Automatically detects whether you pasted a regular user tour (`/tour/`) or a generated Komoot collection (`/smarttour/`) and routes API calls accordingly.
 * **🌐 8-Layer Proxy Fallback Engine:** Since Komoot strictly blocks public CORS proxies, this app features a robust, automated rotation of 8 independent proxy servers.
 If one proxy fails, it instantly switches to the next one—ensuring maximum uptime.
 * **🗺️ Interactive Leaflet Map:** Displays the exact route on an OpenStreetMap interface before the download begins, allowing you to visually verify the tour.